home-assistant/addons/zwave_js/DOCS.md

 ### Option `log_level` (optional)

 This option sets the log level of Z-Wave JS.
-If no `log_level` is specified, the log level will be set to the level set in the Supervisor.
 Valid options are:
 - silly
 - debug
 - verbose